Canon EOS R5 will make its public debut at The Photography Show in March

 With the Canon EOS R5 and 1DX Mark III both appearing at show, it's shaping up to be a must-visit for for photography fans.

-You can buy tickets online now (with 20% off using the special Canon discount code CANTPS20) or on the day at the show, which is taking place at Hall 5, NEC, Birmingham NEC, UK.
+You can buy tickets online now (with 20% off using the special Canon discount code CANTPS20) or on the day at the show, which will take place at Hall 5, Birmingham NEC, UK.

-They'll be far from the only new cameras making their bow at The Photography Show either.
-Nikon has already announced that the Nikon D6, its answer to the Canon 1DX Mark III, and Nikon D780 will both be at its booth.
+They'll be far from the only new cameras making their bow at The Photography Show.
+Nikon has already announced that the D6, its answer to the Canon 1DX Mark III, and the new D780 DSLRs will both be at its booth.

 We're expecting announcements from other major exhibitors including Sony, Fujifilm and Panasonic soon too, so whatever your system there's bound to be something new and shiny to try out.